How Colony Core Is Different

 Compliance-First Design

 Part 107 compliance documentation is embedded in day-to-day operations, not treated as an afterthought.
 Flight logs capture required fields by default.
-Equipment records maintain audit-ready maintenance history.
+Equipment records maintain compliance-ready maintenance history.
 See compliance-first operations.

 End-to-End Workflow